cball/commits-changelog-test/README.md

 # react-native-template-echobind

-going to try a fix... and a chore
+going to try a fix... and a chore... and docs

 ## Includes